TMEM106B: Gene

-In humans,TMEM106B is found on chromosome 7 at positions 12211270 - 12243367, totaling 32097 base pairs.
-The gene includes 9 exons and can give rise to 2 different isoforms, T185 and S185, which are formed by the risk and protective haplotypes, respectively.
+In humans,TMEM106B is found on chromosome 7 at positions 12211270 – 12243367, totaling 32097 base pairs.
+The gene includes 9 exons and can give rise to two different isoforms, T185 and S185, which are formed by the risk and protective haplotypes, respectively.

 Protein

-TMEM106B is composed of 274 amino acids and it has a molecular weight of 31kDa.
+TMEM106B is composed of 274 amino acids and it has a molecular weight of 31 kDa.
 It is found in the membrane of a lysosome (transmembrane protein) and has its highest expression in the central nervous system, specifically within neurons and oligodendrocytes.
-The protein can be divided into 3 domains; N-terminal cytosolic domain, a transmembrane domain, and a C-terminal domain containing five N-glycosylation sites in the lumen.
+The protein can be divided into three domains: N-terminal cytosolic domain, a transmembrane domain, and a C-terminal domain containing five N-glycosylation sites in the lumen.
 The exact mechanism of proteolytic processing for TMEM106B is not completely understood, but a protease cleaves the protein which releases the C-terminal domain into the lumen of the lysosome and creates a N-terminal fragment on the lysosomal membrane, which is further cleaved and processed by other proteases.
 The mechanisms behind the proteolysis of TMEM106B is of interest because it is thought to be a factor in what gives rise to TMEM106B fibril formation.

 Fibrils

 TMEM106B can form amyloid fibrils in a variety of neurodegenerative diseases and in neurologically healthy individuals, which have been structurally characterized by Cryo-EM.
-They can be made up of a single rod-like structure or a doublet of filaments forming a twisted ribbon, of which several polymorphisms have been identified; 4 singlets and 2 doublets.
+They can be made up of a single rod-like structure or a doublet of filaments forming a twisted ribbon, of which several polymorphisms have been identified: 4 singlets and 2 doublets.
 There has been no clear association between any of the polymorphisms to disease.
 The structure of the different polymorphisms is relatively conserved in the N-terminus, core, glycosylation sites (N145, N151, N164, and N183), and a disulfide bond between C214 an C253, the difference in structure is primarily within the C-terminal region.